Jump To Navigation

 What You Should Know About Chapter 7 Bankruptcy

-In a Chapter 7 bankruptcy — also known as a "liquidation" or "straight" bankruptcy — all debts are completely discharged.
-In return, the debtor is required to forfeit all property that is unsecured and not "exempt" from liquidation.
-Wisconsin law allows reasonably liberal exemptions under State and Federal law.
-We at Lakelaw Wisconsin will help you claim every exemption to which you are entitled so that you can keep as much property as possible.
-If all of the debtor's property is secured and exempt — and it frequently is — then all of the debt can be discharged without having to give up any property whatsoever.
+In a Chapter 7 bankruptcy — also known as a "liquidation" or "straight" bankruptcy — most unsecured debts are completely discharged.
+In return, you are required to forfeit any property that is unsecured and not "exempt" from liquidation.
+Wisconsin law allows reasonably liberal exemptions under either State or Federal law.
+While most people can discharge all of their unsecured debts and keep all of their property, if you own expensive luxury items or several vehicles, boats, campers or RVs, you may not be able to keep them.
+At Lakelaw, we will help you claim every exemption to which you are entitled so that you can keep as much property as possible.

 Contact Lakelaw online or call 262.694.7300

-While most debts are dischargeable under Chapter 7 bankruptcy, many are not.
+While most debts are dischargeable under Chapter 7 bankruptcy, some are not.
 A short list of these includes:

-While a Chapter 7 bankruptcy can discharge your mortgage debt, it cannot stop foreclosure proceedings at the same time.
-For that, you would need to file a Chapter 13 bankruptcy.
+While a Chapter 7 bankruptcy will likely discharge your mortgage debt, it cannot stop foreclosure proceedings at the same time.
+For that, you would need to file a Chapter 13 bankruptcy instead.

-Attorneys to Guide You Through the Complex Bankruptcy Process
+Our Attorneys Will Guide You Through the Complex Bankruptcy Process

 There are many eligibility requirements and exceptions faced when filing for bankruptcy.
 In order to find the best option for you it helps to have a lawyer who understands all of them.
-At Lakelaw, our two board-certified or board eligible bankruptcy attorneys have over 60 years of combined legal experience and have handled tens of thousands of cases.
-In addition, both Jim McNeilly and David Leibowitz have served as trustees in Chapter 7 bankruptcy court, since as early as 1987.
+At Lakelaw, our bankruptcy attorneys are competent and strong advocates for our clients.
+David Leibowitz has served as trustees in Chapter 7 bankruptcies since as early as 1987.

 Hablamos Español - haga clic para Bancarrota o Quiebra

 If you are facing harassment from creditors and bill collectors who demand you to pay them money that you just do not have, do not wait any longer before taking action.
 Contact Lakelaw today.
 Contact us online or call 262.694.7300 to schedule a consultation.
-You may also contact us toll-free at (866) LAKELAW (525.3529).
-At Lakelaw, in Kenosha, you do not need to go to Milwaukee to get “big city” service and knowledge.
+At Lakelaw, in Kenosha, you do not need to go to Milwaukee to get "big city" service and knowledge.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.